These are some of my go-to, easy-to-make Halloween party snacks.

-- Red & Yellow Food Coloring (to make orange color)
+- Red and yellow food coloring (to make orange color)

 - 12 Tootsie Rolls

-- Add approx 4 drops of red food coloring & 2 drop yellow food coloring- Add until you have a nice bright orange color
+- Add approximately 4 drops of red food coloring and 2 drops yellow food coloring.
+Add until you have a nice bright orange color.

 2. Witch Hat Cookies